Train GraphicClick on the map to explore geographics

 Very quiet when operating in 25KV mode.
 Wink

-More seriously though, in diesel mode the power pack vehicle is louder than, for example, an IET (Intercity Express Train) or Turbo engine, but not by much.
+More seriously though, in diesel mode the power pack vehicle is louder than, for example, an IET (Intercity Express Train - replacement for HSTs (manufactured by Hitachi in Kobe, Japan)) or Turbo (Class 165 and 166 trains used on Thames Valley services) engine, but not by much.
 And of course the rest of the train is extremely quiet unlike DMUs (Diesel Multiple Unit) with underfloor engines.
 You might need a larger power pack vehicle, and therefore a little more noise, if you were to provide five passenger vehicles as the current examples only go up to four passenger vehicles.

 I don't think power is an issue.
 The class 755/4 has nearly 2 MW of grunt, and is overpowered by British standards using only three of its four engines.
 (I think they fit four more for mass balance than anything else.)